 Misuse of steroids can lead to skin problems such as severe acne, cysts, oily skin, and hair loss.
 Users who inject steroids may also develop abscesses at injection sites.

-The misuse of anabolic steroids can have serious health implications, some of which can be life-threatening.
+In summary, the misuse of anabolic steroids can have serious health implications, some of which can be life-threatening.
 While some effects are reversible upon cessation of use, others may be permanent.
 Therefore, it is crucial to use these substances responsibly, under medical supervision, and for their intended purpose.

 It's important to note that the information provided in this article is for informational purposes only and should not replace professional medical advice.
 The use of anabolic steroids outside of medical applications is strongly discouraged due to the potential health risks involved.